RemoteBoatX/vrgp-docs/pipeline/docker.md

 In order to do that, there is a very good tutorial here: https://linuxconfig.org/how-to-build-a-docker-image-using-a-dockerfile

+## Our project

+Here, we will add the documentation for the build of our own project [TO DO].

 Also refer to the docker complete documentation: https://docs.docker.com/